miurahr/aqtinstall/CONTRIBUTE.rst

 CI tests
 =========

-The project configured to use Azure Pipelines, Travis-CI and CoverAlls for regression test.
+The project configured to use Azure Pipelines, Github actions and Coveralls for regression test.
 You can see test results on badge and see details in a web page linked from badge.